cosminadrianpopescu/vim-sql-workbench/README.md

 As usual, you can always execute the `WbExport` command inside a sql buffer.
 To see the full documentation of the `WbExport` command, have a look [here](http://www.sql-workbench.net/manual/command-export.html).

+*Note*: If you use the wbexport command, you need to send both of the queries at once, by selecting both queries (first the `WbExport` query and then the exported query) and then running `SWSqlExecuteSelected`.
+This happens because the plugin will send after each statement a silent command to notice vim that a new result is waiting.
+So, if you execute `WbExport`, the exported statement will be the silent one which is void and is not a `select` statement.

 Or you can execute the `SWSqlExport` command.
 This will open an interactive input dialog which will ask for the format and the destination file and will